BGSU-RNA/RNA-3D-correspondence/help.md

 After loading the input page, it takes 2 seconds for the Submit button to change to blue and become active.
 That is to slow down bots that might click links to the R3DMCS input page.

 ## Output page and examples {#output_page}
+The R3DMCS output page provides query information, a table of instances, a coordinate window, an interactive heat map, and a listing of nearby chains.
+Each row of the table lists one instance, and shows the PDB id, model number, chain, resolution, nearby chains, nucleotide numbers, and annotated pairwise interactions.
+The instances are ordered by geometric similarity so that instances that are more similar to each other are placed near one another in the table.
+The same ordering is used in the heatmap.
+The heatmap is interactive; clicking the heatmap selects instances, which are then marked in the table and are shown in the coordinate window.
+These features of the output page are explained in detail in the context of Example 1 below.

+### Example 1: E. coli small decoding loop
+This example illustrates the dynamic nature of the decoding loop.
+During translation, the decoding loop in helix 44 of the small subunit ribosomal RNA makes contact with the mRNA to promote fidelity of translation.
+The contact is made by two adenine bases, often numbered 1492 and 1493, flipping out of the internal loop.
+When the mRNA is not present, the adenine bases typically stack inside the internal loop.
+We can see several different conformations of the internal loop with R3DMCS.
+We use internal loop IL_5J7L_060 from E. coli as the query.
+For this illustration, we use resolution threshold 3.0Å and retrieve corresponding instances across the equivalence class of E. coli small subunit ribosomal RNA 3D structures.
+See the [URL to produce the input page for Example 1](http://rna.bgsu.edu/correspondence/comparison?selection=IL_5J7L_060&resolution=3.0&scope=EC&input_form=True).